stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/pendo-object.md

     description: |
       A {{ form-property.display-name }} integration key.
 Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#create-integration-key" }}) for instructions on creating this credential.
     value: "<{{ form-property.display-name | upcase }}_INTEGRATION_KEY>"

-  - name: "include_anonymous_visitors"
-    type: "string"
-    required: false
-    description: |
-      Whether or not to include anonymous visitors' data.
-The default value is `false`, which will exclude anonymous visitors' data.
-    value:  "false"
 ---